 Satire needs to discover a fresh and contemporary form.

-The poems in this collection are uncomfortable.
-Often they may not seem to possess a “point”.
-For me, the presence of the poem itself must be equal to the presence of any meaning.
-As I attempt to resolve this inherent conflict between form and content, I find myself discovering the poem; and its presence, as that emerges, often overwhelms a neatly significant end.
+The poems in this collection may feel uncomfortable.
+Often they may not possess a “point”.
+I hope however that they always find their presence in verse.
+For me, the harmonic presence of the poem itself must be equal to the presence of any meaning.
+As I attempt to resolve this inherent conflict between form and content, I find myself discovering the poem.
+Its presence, as that emerges, often overwhelms a neatly significant conclusion.

 “All art constantly aspires to the condition of music.”
 Thus wrote Walter Pater when considering the paintings of Giorgione.
 Music does not concern itself with referential meaning.
-It concerns itself with an empathy derived from harmonies – it means a feeling, the feeling of music.
-This may be achieved in arts other than music.
-Poetry, for instance, uses rhyme, rhythm, assonance, alliteration, and all the wiles of prosody in order to create what amounts to the actual music of thought.
 Here a further irony gets generated: the untoward, discomforting thoughts that may engage the person in these poems are offered to the reader as a music.
 Harmony is thus impressed into the service of the discordant.

 Well, dear reader, as the Possum said, “neglect provokes attack; and attack demands a theory.”